 We are a leading gene editing company focused on the development of CRISPR/Cas9-based therapeutics.
-CRISPR/Cas9 stands for Clustered, Regularly Interspaced Short Palindromic Repeats (CRISPR) Associated protein-9 and is a revolutionary gene editing technology that allows for precise, directed changes to genomic DNA.
+CRISPR/Cas9 stands for Clustered, Regularly Interspaced Short Palindromic Repeats (CRISPR) Associated protein-9 and is a revolutionary technology for gene editing, the process of precisely altering specific sequences of genomic DNA.
 We are applying this technology to treat a broad set of rare and common diseases by disrupting, correcting or regulating disease-related genes.
 We believe that our scientific expertise, together with our approach, may enable an entirely new class of highly effective and potentially curative treatments for patients for whom current biopharmaceutical approaches have had limited success.
 Our most advanced programs target beta-thalassemia and sickle cell disease, two hemoglobinopathies that have high unmet medical need.